prathamesh-p11/VersionControlSystem/README.md

 Intro           : Check-Out, Check-In, List, & Label features of VCS

-*The VCS repository holds copies of all artifacts (i.e., all versions) of each file of a project ìunder configuration controlî.
+*The VCS repository holds copies of all artifacts (i.e., all versions) of each file of a project ‚Äúunder configuration control‚Äù.
 A file name alone is not sufficient to distinguish between several of its artifacts/versions; hence, within the VCS repository we will use a code name for each artifact and will put all the artifacts of a particular file in a folder, and that folder is named using the original file's name.*

 ##Part 1 : Create Repository